sts10/capitalizer/readme.markdown

 use crate::downcase::downcase_this;
 ```

+Interestingly, doing the equivalent of solution #1 in [my larger project](https://github.com/sts10/medic/tree/reorg) did not work as well as solution #2.

 ## A guess at what the warning should say

 Ideally the compiler would give a more accurate warning here, explaining to the developer they've "double mounted" a module or function from a module.